 top of page

-Psalm 18 is David’s song of praise to God, his deliverer, on “the day when the Lord rescued him from the hand of all his enemies, and from the hand of Saul.”
-Deliverance “from the hand of Saul” was nothing less than protection from the business end of Saul’s very sharp, very heavy spear.
+Psalm 18 is David’s song of praise to God, his deliverer.
+According to the Psalm's heading, David wrote it to mark “the day when the Lord rescued him from the hand of all his enemies, and from the hand of Saul."
+Deliverance "from the hand of Saul" was nothing less than protection from the business end of Saul’s sharp and heavy spear.

-God had sent the prophet Samuel to anoint David the next king of Israel, had given David victory over the Philistine giant and his entire army, and had caused King Saul to appoint David to a position of honor in his court.
-David’s response in each setting was submission to, and faith in the God of Israel.
+God sent the prophet Samuel to anoint David as the next king of Israel, He gave David victory over the Philistine giant and his entire army, and He caused King Saul to appoint David to a position of honor in his court.
+David’s response in each setting was submission to, and faith in, the God of Israel.
 Meanwhile, Saul’s response to God’s hand in each encounter with David was rising jealousy and, over time, murderous rage.

-Did David wonder at points throughout the treacherous game of cat and mouse with God’s anointed, King Saul, why the day of deliverance was so long in coming?
-Forced to hide in out-of-the-way places with a rag-tag group of outlaws for soldiers, David resisted multiple opportunities to kill King Saul, even though Saul was hunting him down for nothing more than jealousy of David’s God-given success over Israel’s (and thereby, his own) enemies.
+Did David wonder, throughout the treacherous game of cat and mouse with God’s anointed, why the day of deliverance was so long in coming?
+Forced to hide in out-of-the-way places with a rag-tag group of outlaws for soldiers, David resisted multiple opportunities to kill King Saul.
+This, even though Saul's only reason for hunting David down was Saul's own jealousy of David’s God-given success over Israel’s enemies.

 During his time in the wilderness, David was learning about his God.
-And so he sings of “This God” and declares, “his way is perfect.”
+So it was that he sang of this God, declaring “his way is perfect.”
 What is the way of this God?
-Isaiah records God’s disclosure of His ways,
+Isaiah records God’s self-disclosure:

-David embraced God’s ways, repaying Saul good for evil (1 Samuel 24:15, 17).
+David embraced God’s ways, repaying Saul's evil with good (1 Samuel 24:15, 17).
 David’s trust that God would avenge him and bring His promises to pass enabled him not to take matters into his own hands.

-It is tempting to think our ways are right, but Scripture shows us that our ways are not God’s ways.
+It's tempting to think our ways are right.
+But Scripture shows us that our ways are not God’s ways.
 Only God’s way is perfect.
 And God protects those who submit to Him and follow His ways.
 In the context of Psalm 18, David was thinking of God’s protection from Saul.
 God was a refuge to David when he was in hiding, trying to evade capture and death.

 How do we make sense of this God, whose way for some is the way of suffering?
 Is He not a shield to them?
 Whether we’re on the run from an unjust manic king or living on a quiet, leafy-tree-lined suburb, we are in mortal danger every day.
-Yes, we have an enemy who seeks to destroy us (1 Peter 5:8).
-Yes, the world and our flesh conspire against us (1 John 2:16).
-But the greatest danger we face, the one from which we are in most need of shielding, is the Lord’s righteous wrath against our own sin.
+We have an enemy who seeks to destroy us (1 Peter 5:8).
+The world and our flesh conspire against us (1 John 2:16).
+But the greatest danger we face, the one from which we are in most need of protection, is the Lord’s righteous wrath against our sin.

 No other god would imagine such a thing because all other gods are the invention of men.
 And our ways are not His ways.
 Whatever our circumstances, we can say with David, “This God, His way is perfect.”